-At all footing locations it appears that piles would need to be adopted to enable the footings to bear within very dense sand.
-Due to the soil conditions underlaying the site, piles would need to be fully encased bored piles or CFA piles to mitigate the chance of pile hole collapse within the sandy soil.
-From the DCP results it is considered that the natural sand deposit grades from very loose to very dense, with very dense soils identified between 2.80m depth (DCP4) and 4.60m depth (DCP1).
-It is recommended that footings should extend to bear within very dense soils, which provides an initial allowable bearing capacity of 300kPa.
-Higher bearing pressures are achievable for pile footings in D-VD sand however further analysis based on proposed loads is required.
-Strongly cemented sands were not identified during the investigation which terminated at a maximum drilled depth of 5.00m.
+Due to the soil conditions underlaying the site, the contiguous piles would need to be fully encased bored piles or CFA piles to mitigate the chance of pile hole collapse within the sandy soils.
+From the DCP results it is considered that the natural sand deposit grades from very loose to very dense, with very dense soils identified from a minimum of 2.80m depth (DCP4) and a maximum 4.60m depth (DCP1).
+Weakly cemented sands were also identified in intermittent layers from 5.80m depth (BH6).
+Where higher bearing pressures are required for structural design further analysis can be undertaken.

-It is understood that a Sydney Water (SW) sewer underlies the site and near the proposed swimming pool.
-CGC has not undertaken any investigation into the construction/type/depth etc, of the sewer however DBYD plan indicate it is a 450mm diameter Vitreous Clay Style pipe with invert at approximately 4.75m depth.
+The SW sewer main which intersects the rear of the site appears to underlie the proposed building footprint.
+CGC have not undertaken any investigation into the construction/type/depth etc, of the sewer however DBYD plan indicates it is a 450mm diameter Vitreous Clay style pipe with nearby invert levels between 2.225m to the southeast and 4.75m depth to the northwest.
 Based on previous experience it is recommended that Sydney Water be contacted as soon as possible to determine what requirements may exist in order to protect the asset.
 This will likely be a condition of the CC however the precautions SW may require could impact the scope of required field investigation, geotechnical reporting and footing design.